 Since the exponent is quadratic, the above probability density is equivalent to a product of Gaussian radial basis functions.
-The vectors are the basis function centres and
+The

 is an inverse variance parameter.

-The multiplicities are missing data.
+are missing data.
 The EM algorithm (Dempster, Laird & Rubin) gives a way to maximise likelihoods with missing data as follows:

-As gets large, the expected multiplicities
+gets large, the expected multiplicities

 tend to one for the cluster nearest point i and zero otherwise.
 So in the limit of infinite variance, this algorithm reduces to k-means (Bishop, 1995, ``Neural Networks for Pattern Recognition'').